Lightstreamer/Lightstreamer-example-RoomBall-client-javascript/README.md

 The html applications can be optionally built, to reduce the number and size of the files to be downloaded by the browser, using [r.js](http://requirejs.org/docs/optimization.html).
 A ready-made configuration file for the build process of the *Room-Ball Demo* is available in the `build_r.js` folder of this project.

 The build is configured to use [Google Closure compiler](https://code.google.com/p/closure-compiler/) to minify the files.
-To run it as is you need to download [rhino](https://developer.mozilla.org/en-US/docs/Rhino) `js.jar` file, `compiler.jar` from the closure compiler project and `r.js` from RequireJS.
+To run it as is, you need to download [rhino](https://developer.mozilla.org/en-US/docs/Rhino) `js.jar` file, `compiler.jar` from the closure compiler project and `r.js` from RequireJS.
 You also need a [Java Virtual Machine](https://www.java.com/en/download/) installed on your system.

 Once ready, from the `build_r.js` folder, run